 Pro Panel Parts Container

 Once again, I use the smaller translucent Sterilite 4 gallon plastic container to hold the Pro Panel panel and print bin connectors and corners.
-This container, like all of the others, is clearly marked on the outside as to what it contains.

 Fishing Tackle Containers

 Within the Pro Panel parts container, I have a small fishing tackle flat plastic box which stores the homemade Pro Panel extensions, the top connector straps for the panels, a number of white (Flourish) bungee cords (used to secure the panels to the support bars of the tent in 2 day shows or high winds), and extra Pro Panel parts.